Spectral gap for Weil-Petersson random surfaces with cusps: Introduction

 with $\lambda_{j}\left(Y\right)\to\infty$ as $j\to\infty$.
 The first spectral gap result for Weil-Petersson random compact surfaces was due to Mirzakhani in \cite{Mi13}, who proved the following. \begin{thm}[Mirzakhani '13] The Weil-Petersson probability that a genus $g$ compact hyperbolic surface has a non-zero Laplacian eigenvalue below $\frac{1}{4}\left(\frac{\log(2)}{2\pi+\log(2)}\right)^{2}\approx0.0024$ tends to zero as $g\to\infty$. \end{thm}

-Recently this result was improved, independently by Lipnowski and Wright in \cite{LW21} and Wu and Xue in \cite{WX21} to the following. \begin{thm}[Lipnowski-Wright and Wu-Xue '21] For any $\ep>0$, the Weil-Petersson probability that a genus $g$ compact hyperbolic surface has a non-zero Laplacian eigenvalue below $\frac{3}{16}-\ep$ tends to zero as $g\to\infty$. \end{thm}
+Recently this result was improved, independently by Wu and Xue in \cite{WX21} and Lipnowski and Wright in \cite{LW21} to the following. \begin{thm}[Wu-Xue and Lipnowski-Wright '21] For any $\ep>0$, the Weil-Petersson probability that a genus $g$ compact hyperbolic surface has a non-zero Laplacian eigenvalue below $\frac{3}{16}-\ep$ tends to zero as $g\to\infty$. \end{thm}

 The purpose of this paper is to extend Theorem \ref{Compact case} to non-compact finite-area surfaces.
 We prove the following. \begin{thm} For any $0\leqslant\alpha<\frac{1}{2}$, if $n=O\left(g^{\alpha}\right)$ then for any $\ep>0$ the Weil-Petersson probability that a genus $g$ non-compact finite-area surface with $n$ cusps has a non-zero Laplacian eigenvalue below $\frac{1}{4}-\left(\frac{2\alpha+1}{4}\right)^{2}-\ep$ tends to zero as $g\to\infty$. \end{thm}